KeMingEAM/KeMingEAM.github.io/index.md

 - 2022,Tsinghua University graduate Practice detachment bronze Award member
 - 2023,Tsinghua University student Social Practice Annual meeting for the first · Material · Precision instrument · Medicine joint branch gold medal team member

+-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *18275352031@163.com*
 ---

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *18275352031@163.com*

 ## Academic Background